 Do you think that you may be experiencing symptoms of dust allergies?

-Unfortunately, some of the signs of a dust allergy, like sneezing, coughing or a runny nose, are similar to sicknesses such as the common cold.
+Unfortunately, some of the signs of a dust allergy, like sneezing, coughing and a runny nose, are similar to sicknesses such as the common cold.

 What may seem to be dust allergy symptoms may actually be a cold and vice versus.

-In this article, we’ll share with you 8 of the most common signs that are associated with allergies related to dust and dust mites.
+In this article, we’ll share with you eight of the most common signs that are associated with allergies related to dust and dust mites.